The Post-Covid World

 Parametric insurance policies have historically been challenging to underwrite due to the difficulties inherent in accurately modeling financial risk during natural catastrophes.
 However, the pandemic has brought the value of and need for parametric insurance into sharp focus.

 The 2020 Wimbledon event illustrates this point.
 After announcing the event would have to be canceled, reports emerged that the organizers of Wimbledon had paid approximately $1.9M every year since 2003 for pandemic insurance following the SARS outbreak.
-In exchange, Wimbledon is expected to receive a hefty payout of approximately $142M for the cancellation of the 2020 event.
+In exchange, Wimbledon was expected to receive a hefty payout of approximately $142M for the cancellation of the 2020 event.
+The claim was later settled for an undisclosed amount.

-Demand for Covid-19 insurance coverage intensified in the months following the outbreak.
-However, underwriting these policies is difficult for insurers, as they did not have access to reliable data concerning rates of infection or death, making accurate risk calculations almost impossible.
+Demand for Covid-19 insurance coverage has intensified in recent weeks and months.
+However, underwriting these policies is difficult for insurers, as they do not currently have access to reliable data concerning rates of infection or death, making accurate risk calculations almost impossible.

-The inaction of individual governments also presented a challenge, because the lack of detailed response plans in place complicated insurers’ efforts to calculate the costs of providing pandemic insurance.
+The inaction of individual governments may also present a challenge, because not having detailed response plans in place complicates insurers’ efforts to calculate the costs of providing pandemic insurance in specific regions.
 Even relatively comprehensive insurance policies often include language or clauses stipulating that damages or losses incurred as a result of viruses or “contamination” are not covered.
 This type of clause was introduced by many insurers following the SARS outbreak of 2003.

 Still, the highly specific and often nuanced conditions under which payments are made often preclude policyholders from making claims.
-Several developing nations participating in a $320M “pandemic bond” program devised by the World Bank didn’t see payouts until months later, despite suffering heavy casualties from Covid-19, while investors received interest payments by the end of February.
-The bond program was highly criticized for its strict “activation criteria,” which one economist described as “wait[ing] for people to die” before payouts could occur.
+Several developing nations participating in a $320M “pandemic bond” program devised by the World Bank have not yet seen any payouts from bondholders, despite suffering heavy casualties from Covid-19.
+Risk modelers ruled that the total number of cases in countries that receive World Bank funding did not meet the exponential growth criteria to qualify countries like Ethiopia and South Africa for payments.

 Going forward, insurers can expect to face litigation from policyholders seeking to recoup losses incurred by events such as pandemics.
 Several lawsuits have already been filed in federal court by plaintiffs whose business-interruption claims were denied by a Wisconsin-based insurer.
 Similar lawsuits are likely to become common as insurers adjust the terms of their policies to shield themselves from additional liability.